Research Focus

 Environmental conditions across diel and seasonal scale shape how animals organize their behaviour across temporal scale.
 Understanding these activity patterns and the factors that drive them are crucial aspects of organismal biology.

 We have been studying the diel and seasonal patterns of activities in both diurnal and nocturnal animals, including birds, crickets, moths and fruit bats.
 This always involves rigorous natural history observations in the field, often at ungodly hours.
 However, the treasure of information such studies generate make everything worth the while.
+Read about some of our findings here and here.

 TempCricket

-Impact of rearing environment
+Impact of rising temperatures

 We examined the effect of rearing temperature on growth and development of crickets and on the mating calls of adult males.
 We find that crickets reared in warmer temperatures are bigger and exhibit faster development.
 We also find that the mating calls of crickets reared in warmer temperature are different from those reared in cooler temperature.
 This is in addition to the impact of the immediate ambient temperatures on cricket calls!
+Our findings have implications on the effect of climate change on insects.
+Read the paper here.

 The one process now going on that will take millions of years to correct is the loss of genetic and species diversity by the destruction of natural habitats.
 This is the folly our descendants are least likely to forgive us.